Annual membership dues:

 • Cost-effective CLE programs on a wide variety of industry topics

-• Directory of communications practitioners (both online and hard copy)
+• Directory of communications practitioners

 • Co-sponsored events with the Practicing Law Institute and major trade associations

-• Annual FCC Chairman’s Dinner
+• Annual Dinner featuring the FCC Chair

 • Annual Seminar